 Does Windows have a built-in VPN, and how does that compare to third-party options?

 Windows includes a built-in VPN client, but third-party providers typically offer stronger privacy protections, better encryption, audited no-logs policies, and easier cross-device usage.
-Free vpn for edge download: how to get, compare, and securely use free VPNs with Microsoft Edge in 2025

 How do I ensure I’m not leaking my real location while using Edge?